MinaProtocol/mina/frontend/website/docs/getting-started.md

 ## Requirements

-**Software**: macOS (10.x.x and above) or Linux (currently supports Debian 9 and Ubuntu)
+**Software**: macOS (10.x.x and above) or Linux (currently supports Debian 9 and Ubuntu 18.04 LTS)

 **Hardware**: Sending and receiving coda does not require any special hardware, but participating as a node operator currently requires:
 - at least a 4-core processor
 - at least 8 GB of RAM

-GPU's aren't currently necessary, but may be required for node operators when the protoctol is upgraded.
+GPU's aren't currently required, but may be required for node operators when the protoctol is upgraded.

 **Network**: At least 1 Mbps connection